-Do you know a high school student with OCD who has worked very hard to overcome obstacles?
+Do you know a high school student with Obsessive-Compulsive Disorder (OCD) who has worked to overcome obstacles?

 Consider nominating them for a $500 scholarship

-- Must be nominated by a high school counselor
+- Must be nominated by her/his school counselor

-Counselors will receive notice by May 15th of the award year as to the status of their nomination.
+- Counselors receive notice by May 15th of the award year

 Barry Thomet is known for his advocacy and dedication to individuals with mental health and addiction disorders, through his more than 20 years of service at Rogers Memorial Hospital in Oconomowoc, WI.
 He has served as marketing liaison for the International OCD Foundation and serves as a founding member of the board of directors for OCD Wisconsin.